Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: Portfolio tilting

+Both the fixed tilting and optimal tilting allocations rely on preselection strategies that identify assets to over/under-weight from an index, on the basis of the ranking of the companies according to the SFDR-based MIS score, and ESG score.
+The strategies that we consider are synthetically described below, and illustrated graphically in Figure \ref{fig:strategies}: \begin{enumerate}[label=$\mathcal{S}$\arabic*] \item \textbf{Top ESG} -- over-weight top $k$ companies with best ESG, under-weight $k$ worst ESG. \item \textbf{Top MIS} -- over-weight top $k$ companies with best MIS scores, under-weight the $k$ worst MIS score. \item \textbf{Corners TT (Top--Top)} -- over-weight top $k$ highest ESG and MIS scoring companies, under-weight $k$ lowest ESG and MIS. \item \textbf{Corners TB (Top ESG--Bottom MIS)} -- over-weight top $k$ highest ESG and lowest MIS, under-weight $k$ lowest ESG and highest MIS. \item \textbf{Corners BT (Bottom ESG--Top MIS)} -- over-weight top $k$ highest MIS and lowest ESG, under-weight $k$ lowest MIS and highest ESG. \end{enumerate}

-To grasp an intuitive understanding of the preselection approaches, the different strategies are illustrated graphically in Figure \ref{fig:strategies}.
-The interpretation of the first two strategies -- Top ESG and Top SMIS -- is straightforward: the assets to over/under weight are selected based on each of the two scoring systems, respectively.
-The other strategies aim to assess the interaction effect between the ESG and SMIS scores.
-In particular, strategy $\mathcal{S}$3 (\textit{Top-Top}) is an approach that considers and trusts both the market (SMIS scores) and the data provider (ESG scores), and over-weights assets rated positively according to both scores, under-weighting the ones with negative scores according to both criteria.
-Strategies $\mathcal{S}$4 and $\mathcal{S}$5 focus on asset for which the ESG and SMIS scores diverge, that is, on the groups identified as the \textit{Top ESG-Bottom SMIS} and the \textit{Bottom ESG-Top SMIS}.
-In particular strategy $\mathcal{S}$4 over-weights the assets with a high ESG score and low SMIS score, and under-weights with a low ESG score and high SMIS score.
+The interpretation of the first two strategies -- Top ESG and Top MIS -- is straightforward: the assets to over/under weight are selected based on each of the two scoring systems, respectively.
+The other strategies aim to assess the interaction effect between ESG and MIS scores.
+In particular, strategy $\mathcal{S}$3 (``Top--Top'') is an approach that considers and trusts both the market (MIS scores) and the data provider (ESG scores), and over-weights assets rated positively according to both scores, under-weighting the ones with negative scores according to both criteria.
+Strategies $\mathcal{S}$4 and $\mathcal{S}$5 focus on asset for which ESG and MIS scores diverge, that is, on the groups identified as the ``Top ESG--Bottom MIS'' and the ``Bottom ESG--Top MIS''.
+In particular strategy $\mathcal{S}$4 over-weights the assets with a high ESG score and low MIS score, and under-weights with a low ESG score and high MIS score.